Scotty Probasco

 Scott Livingston Probasco, Jr. (November 26, 1928 – April 17, 2015) was an American heir, businessman and philanthropist.

 Early life

 Scotty Probasco was born in Chattanooga, Tennessee on November 26, 1928.
 His family has been involved in banking for ten generations.
 His grandfather, Harry Scott Probasco (1858-1919), founded the American National Bank, and his father, Scott L. Probasco, Sr. (1890-1962), founded a trust company ultimately bought by SunTrust Banks.
-Both his father and grandfather attended the First Presbyterian Church of Chattanooga, and were devout followers of Christ.

 Probasco attended the Baylor School, where he played on the golf team.
 He received a Bachelor of Arts degree in history from Dartmouth College and attended the Wharton School of the University of Pennsylvania.

 Career

 Probasco considered becoming a preacher, but joined the family business instead.
 He served as the chair of the Executive Committee of SunTrust Bank in Chattanooga.
 He served on the Board of Directors as well as the Audit and Compensation Committees of Chattem, a Chattanooga-based producer and marketer of over-the-counter healthcare products, toiletries, dietary supplements, topical analgesics, and medicated skin care products.